dirkroorda/laf-fabric/docs/texts/background.rst

     when individual features are cleanly separable.

 .. note::
-    Features coming from the source and features coming from the extra annotation package will be merged before the you can touch them in tasks.
+    Features coming from the source and features coming from the extra annotation package will be combined before the you can touch them in tasks.
     This merging occurs late in the process, even after the loading of features by LAF-fabric.
     Only at the point in time when a task declares the names of the API methods (see ``API()`` in ``laf.fabric``)
-    the features will be assembled into objects.
+    the feature data coming from main source and annox will be assembled into objects.
     Yet the underlying tables will not mixed, so that features do not have to be unloaded and reloaded when you change your annox.
+The price is a small overhead for each feature lookup: it will be looked up first in the annox data, and only if it is not found there, in the main data.

 .. _author: